Sorry, you need to enable JavaScript to visit this website.

 Furthermore, a range of private associations provide shelters for homeless people.

-In November 2019, the minister for social affairs and the interior presented the political agreement on the implementation of the reserve for measures within the social, health, and employment sector 2020–2023.
+In November 2019, the minister for social affairs and the interior presented the political agreement on the implementation of the reserve for measures within the social, health, and employment sectors 2020–2023.
 A majority in parliament agreed to allocate funds to youth crisis centres.
-The crisis centres offer counselling to young people and temporary housing of a maximum of seven days.
+The crisis centres offer counselling to young people and temporary housing for a maximum of seven days.

 Programmes for more affordable housing in Denmark